SLineroDev/post-ai/README.md

 ---

-This project was created for [Midudev's Hackathon](https://github.com/midudev/midu-cohere-hackathon) and has no commertial intentions.
+This project was created for [Midudev's Hackathon](https://github.com/midudev/midu-cohere-hackathon) and has no commercial intentions.

 Any code suggestion is appreciated.